"And as imagination bodies forth

 A Rolls Royce speeds through the countryside (with a road sign indicating France) and at the wheel is the sadistic Andre (Scott Marlow THE COOL AND THE CRAZY) accompanied by his two mistresses the stronger and more domineering Kassia (Vera Miles PSYCHO) along with the more fragile Leonora (Barbara Rush IT CAME FROM OUTER SPACE).
 After announcing they are going to Lenora's father in order to blackmail him Andre stops the car and stripping down to swim trunks wades out into a pond.
 Shot in deep focus with a Vaseline smeared lens in one of the more weirdly erotic scenes ever seen on TV he forces the two women to wade out to him fully clothed in order to serve him a martini.

 Hobart reveals that he's created a "time tilting" device that allows the dead to be brought back to life.
-Contained in an upstairs room down at the end of long forced perspective hallway lit by a single row of bare bulbs it consists of hundreds of different clocks all connected by fine steel wire to a central pillar.
-Leaving the house in order to bury Andre's body Kassia discovers the corpse missing from the trunk and its shown that Tone has procured it and taken up to his device.
+Contained in an upstairs room down at the end of a long forced perspective hallway lit by a single row of bare bulbs it consists of hundreds of different clocks all connected by a fine steel wire to a central pillar.
+Leaving the house in order to bury Andre's body Kassia discovers the corpse missing from the trunk and it's shown that Tone has procured it and taken it up to his device.

 McCallum who earlier had appeared in the classic episode THE SIXTH FINGER where he played a simple Welsh coal miner who as a result of genetic experiments is thrust 1,000,000 years ahead in the evolutionary scale here brings as an almost childlike open-eyed wonder to his role along with sad ruefulness to what he's created.
 A criminally underrated actress, Barbara Rush does her best here with a weak role as all she does is constantly scream and jump at the slightest movements and her character is the weakest link in the plot.